Azure-Samples/Speech-Service-Actions-Template/documentation/2-train-an-initial-model.md

 ## Next steps

-Now that you understand the developer workflow and you've created the initial Custom Speech model, in the next step you'll attempt to [improve the model](./3-improve-the-model.md) by replacing data in the `testing` and `training` folders and comparing the results against the initial model.
+Now that you understand the developer workflow and you've created the baseline Custom Speech model, in the next step you'll attempt to [improve the model](./3-improve-the-model.md) by replacing data in the `testing` and `training` folders and comparing the results against the baseline model.

 ## Further Reading